 While some rely on altering sleep habits, others have decided to take a more psychological approach, essentially “mind over matter”.
 A few practices may find helpful include:

 They could improve an individual’s outlook or help to compartmentalize worry, pain and overall stress.

 Hypnosis may help individuals associate certain actions with falling asleep.
 Again, it’s important to note that different tactics work for some more than others.

 Note: Always speak with your doctor before trying something new or changing your regimen.

 Improved Sleep Environment

-If your chronic pain or illness results in the inability to regulate your body temperature, consider a product like our heating and cooling bed system, the Cube.
-With the ability to control sleep temperature from 55-115°F / 13-46°C, people are able to use this mattress pad to create a more ideal sleeping environment, helping them gain quality sleep for longer periods of time.
+If your chronic pain or illness results in the inability to regulate your body temperature, consider a product like our heating and cooling bed system, the Dock Pro, Cube or OOLER.
+They have the ability to control sleep temperature from 55-115°F / 13-46°C. People are able to use this mattress pad to create a more ideal sleeping environment, helping them gain quality sleep for longer periods of time.

-If you’re suffering from chronic or acute pain, consider solutions like these.
+If you’re suffering from chronic or acute pain, sleep disturbances, lack of sleep, consider solutions like these.
 As we mentioned, always consult with your doctor before seeking additional treatment or changing your routine.
-However, just because you’re experiencing pain, it doesn’t mean that you shouldn’t be able to get a good night’s sleep.
+However, just because you’re experiencing muscle pain, it doesn’t mean that you shouldn’t be able to sleep deeper and get a good night’s sleep.